skrivov/chatbot-workbench/README.md

         state = conversation_graph.invoke(state)
 ```

 This loop runs the entire cycle defined in the conversation graph multiple times.
-After the `invoke()` method executes the complete cycle,  the resulting state is passed to the next iteration, allowing the conversation to progress naturally while retaining the history of all exchanges in the `ConversationState` object.
+After the `invoke()` method completes a cycle, the updated state is passed to the next iteration, letting the conversation progress naturally while keeping the full exchange history in the ConversationState object.

 ### Runnable Interface